HUNK12/utm-hpdp/README.md

-## This folder contains files related to university course
+## This folder contains files related to my HPDP university course